 Rethinking your budget and assigning a job to every dollar in your account can help you keep track of where your money goes and locate places where you can cut back and save.
-Many consumers like to use a budgeting app, like Mint, to help them automatically categorize their spending and carry a reminder to save everywhere they go.
+Many consumers like to use a budgeting app like Mint to help automatically categorize spending.

-While Mint is one of the most popular budgeting apps available, there are also a number of alternatives to Mint available that are aimed specifically at millennials, couples, older savers, college students and any other niche segment of the population you can think of.
+While Mint is a popular budgeting app, there are also a number of alternatives to Mint designed specifically for millennials, couples, older savers, college students and any other niche segment of the population.

 Choose your favorite budgeting app, sign up for an account, and learn where you can save to put more money toward your debt.

 Step 4: Consider Debt Consolidation or Professional Assistance